HEDC provides wide-ranging opportunities for academic staff with teaching responsibilities.

 The key to effective course design is to have alignment between what you aim for students to learn, and how you teach and assess.

 Planning your teaching: Curriculum, course design and delivery

 The following video explains the process of course design.
 It is about 40 minutes long, but there are places where you can pause and apply the principles of course design to your own teaching.
 If possible, watching with a group is better than viewing it on your own.
 With pauses for activities and discussion it would take 1.5 hours.
 Below are handouts to refer to while you watch this video.

-EXAMPLE Instructional alignment in course design (PDF format, 104 KB)
+- EXAMPLE Instructional alignment in course design (PDF)

-TEMPLATE Instructional alignment in course design (PDF format, 75 KB)
+- TEMPLATE Instructional alignment in course design (PDF)

-Examples of verbs for course design (PDF format, 19 KB)
+- Examples of verbs for course design (PDF)

-The last document is designed as a template for your own information and can be adapted to meet your own course requirements.
+The last document is designed as a template for designing your course outline and can be adapted to meet your own course requirements.
 Guidelines are included.